npm/npme-installer/README.md

 ## Connecting to the Registry

-By default the npm on-site registry will be availble on __http://your-server-address:8080__.
+By default the npm On-Site registry will be availble on __http://your-server-address:8080__.

 Simply run: